-See your GP if you have these symptoms so they can investigate the cause.
+See a GP if you have these symptoms so they can investigate the cause.

 Nosebleeds are often the first sign of HHT.
-They may be frequent and persistent, but can improve with age.
+They may be frequent and persistent.

 They happen because of the abnormal blood vessels in the lining of the nose.

-The loss of blood can lead to iron-deficiency anaemia, if the iron isn't replaced through the diet and with iron supplements.
+The loss of blood can lead to iron-deficiency anaemia, if the iron is not replaced through the diet and with iron supplements.